Pink maomao: Distribution

-The pink maomao is found in the southeastern Indian Ocean off Rottnest Island in Western Australia and in the south western Pacific Ocean off eastern Australia from Coffs Harbour to Bermagui in New South Wales, around Lord Howe Island and Norfolk Island in the Tasman Sea, the Kermadec Islands south to D'Urville Island and Kaikoura in New Zealand, especially in the north island.
-They also occur in the southeastern Pacific around Easter Island, the Juan Fernandez Islands, the Nazca Ridge and the Isla Salas y Gómez.
+The pink maomao is found in the southeastern Indian Ocean off Rottnest Island in Western Australia and in the south western Pacific Ocean off eastern Australia from Coffs Harbour to Bermagui in New South Wales, around Lord Howe Island and Norfolk Island in the Tasman Sea, the Kermadec Islands south to D'Urville Island and Kaikōura in New Zealand, especially in the north island.
+They also occur in the southeastern Pacific around Easter Island, the Juan Fernández Islands, the Nazca Ridge and the Isla Salas y Gómez.
 It has also been reported from the Hawaiian Islands.

 Habitat and biology

 The pink maomao is found near inshore reefs and its habits are both benthopelagic and benthic.
 It feeds on zooplankton and small swimming organisms.
 It can also occur on the outer edge of the continental shelf, and around seamounts.
 Analysis of stomach contents of fish caught in the Juan Fernandez Islands of Chile showed that this species is opportunistic in its choice of prey, the commonest prey item found were salps of the genus Thalia but this study found that a total of 17 genera of crustaceans were consumed, as well as pteropods, chaetognaths and polychaetes.
 During the day pink maomao form schools, often mixed with silver trevally (Pseudocaranx georgianus), yellowtail horse mackerel (Trachurus novaezelandiae) and blue mackerel (Scomber australasicus), retreating to rocky areas to spend the night.
 This species is a protogynous hermaphrodite, they are hatched as females and may change sex to become male.
 Juvenile fish are only occasionally observed suggesting that this species breeds infrequently in low numbers.